psanan/website/website_fun/README.md

+# Source for patricksanan.org
-This is a "fun" website.

-Fun in the web 1.0 sense.
+This is a "fun" website, in the web 1.0 sense.

-Fun because it's so limited in ambition that it doesn't require more than low-level tools.

-It's just HTML and a single CSS file and a couple of simple Python scripts.

-You should not have to "build" anything or run a local HTTP server.
-Just edit the files and look at them in your local web browser.

-It could just be
-* A single CSS file
-* A "site" directory, which can be copied directly to deploy
-    * Totally flat for HTML files!

-The initial impl could just have that, but the HTML pages will have duplicated boilerplate for headers, footers, inline images, and image galleries.
-I'll want to be able to easily bulk update those, or have them filled in from comments in new posts.
-So we'll also need

-* A reference HTML header
-* A reference HTML footer
-* A script which generates the feed - it will complain if it can't find a publication date in the HTML file
-* A script which updates the headers and footers
-* An image update script.
-    * Looks for figures assigned to a particular class (or a div surrounding an image, perhaps)
-    * finds probably-won't-change information within (probably just the path to the full-size image as href="xx") and replaces everything else
-    * Has an option to (re)generate small images (and warns and has an option to delete now-unused small images)
-* A script to generate the feed by looking for pages with a comment for a feed date (?)
-* A deploy script which updates headers and footers, generates the feed, and deploys with rsync to a particular place (put the actual address in my personal config so I can still publish the website source)
+It's intended to be non-scalable, but in return, fun to work on with low-level tools because there are few levels of abstraction.
+(And it's just static HTML and CSS, so it won't be slowed down by the usual things that bloat websites).

+All HTML files live directly in `site/`.
+A single CSS stylesheet and other resources are in subdirectories of `site/`.

+`scripts/` contains a couple of Python scripts to automate some tedious operations on the HTML files, like updating the headers and footers and creating or updating HTML for images.

+You don't have to build, run, or install anything beyond a web browser and a text editor.
+Just `site/index.html` with your web browser.
+Edit the files in a text editor and reload the current page in your browser.

+To deploy, upload the contents of `site/` to the appropriate destination (probably `public_html`) on your web server.

+Working with this site should only require the basic information you can find about CSS and HTML from https://developer.mozilla.org, along with some Python scripting.